Web usability: Mobile usability

-Web Usability Criteria
+Criteria

 Nielsen's 10 heuristics

-Jakob Nielsen's heuristics are widely adopted in Interface Design.
+Jakob Nielsen's heuristics are widely adopted in interface design.
 It provides expert reviewers with a set of principles to discover usability problems and then categorize and rate them in a quick way.
-This set of heuristics includes Visibility of system status, Match between system and the real world and so on.
-According to Jakob Nielsen, there are 10 general principles:
+This set of heuristics includes visibility of system status, match between system and the real world and so on.
+According to Nielsen, there are 10 general principles: